cowprotocol/docs/docs/cow-protocol/reference/core/auctions/competition_rules.md

 # Solver competition rules

 All solvers participating in the solver competition must abide by certain rules.
-In this section, we outline all these rules, which are naturally split into three classes: (1) the ones enforced explicitly by the smart contract, (2) the ones enforced by the offchain protocol infrastructure, and (3) the so-called social consensus rules.
+In this section, we outline all these rules, which are naturally split into three classes:

+1. Those enforced explicitly by the [smart contract](#smart-contract)
+2. Those enforced by the [off-chain protocol](#off-chain-protocol) infrastructure
+3. So-called social consensus rules enforced by [governance](#governance)

 ## Smart contract